Atlantic City Domestic Violence Attorney

 The criminal defense attorneys of Weinstock Levin are here to help you.
 Attorney Ed Weinstock has experience as a prosecutor and is a certified criminal trial lawyer.
 He has the skill and insight into the criminal law process to help you get through it.

-What You Want In Your Defense Attorney
+What You Want In Your Domestic Violence Lawyer

 - Aggressive: There is no downside to having an aggressive defense willing to take every available step to secure an acquittal.